cjmasamitsu/cjmasamitsu/README.md

 My name is Casey Masamitsu.
 These days, I’m living in New York City with my partner and our dog.:dog: When I’m not working as a technical project manager & financial advisor, I’m typically learning as much as I can about data analytics and policy at Johns Hopkins University.<br>
 <br>Otherwise, you can find me listening to music (<a href="https://open.spotify.com/playlist/3pnzymgHgFEbD18XfmxOKY?si=4bcb03b159e04418" target="_blank">here are my favorite songs from 2021</a>), playing games, eating too much :pizza::bento:, or traveling (albeit not as much lately).

-Currently I am finishing my graduate degree in data analytics and policy at Johns Hopkins University.&#x1F3EB Check out some of my work in my <a href="/portfolio">portfolio!</a><br>
+Currently I am finishing my graduate degree in data analytics and policy at Johns Hopkins University.:school: Check out some of my work in my <a href="https://www.cjmasamitsu.com/portfolio">portfolio!</a><br>
 <br>In addition, I work full-time as a technical project manager and financial advisor in FinTech.:chart_with_upwards_trend: More specifically, I design and implement digital banking solutions for credit unions and other not-for-profit financial institutions.<br>

 <br>But mostly, I'm a dog dad. :dog:<br>